ForkBomb20/EduAI/README.md

-# MHacks16 Project (2023)
+# MHacks16 Project: EduAI (2023)
-Educational application to streamline the process of learning new topics with the help of ChatGPT
+Educational application to streamline the process of learning new topics with the help of web scraping and the verious OpenAI APIs

 # How to run
 - git clone the repo